openx/mobile-android-sdk-doc/info/integration-mopub/android-in-app-bidding-mopub-info.md

 The account ID is an identifier of the **Stored Request** of your organization on the Apollo UI.

-### Add In-App Bidding Adapters
+### Apollo Adapters

-Adapters for In-App bidding SDK are open source classes that serve like proxies between MoPub SDK and any other one.
+Adapters for Apollo SDK are open source classes that serve like proxies between MoPub SDK and any other one.
 For more details about Mediation and Adapters read the [MoPub's Documentation](https://developers.mopub.com/networks/integrate/mopub-network-mediation-guidelines/).

 To integrate adapters for In-App Bidding SDK just add the following lines in your build.gradle files:
 Root build.gradle

 ```
 allprojects {
     repositories {